2376

 Video: What Industries Use SCADA?

 The term SCADA stands for Supervisory Control And Data Acquisition system.
 They are used to manage a wide variety of gear and multiple servers in SCADA industries and SCADA environments.
+These systems often rely on networked data communications to connect diverse protocols and equipment.
 A single SCADA system may use multiple different communications protocols.

-Typically, SCADA systems are used to automate complex processes where human control is impractical.
-SCADA uses in industries including the challenges of providing 24/7 monitoring.
+Typically, these systems are used to automate complex processes where human control is impractical.
+SCADA uses in industries include addressing the challenges of providing 24/7 monitoring.
+This is achieved through strong networked data communications, enabling operators to monitor and control systems in real-time.
 Staffing logistics and costs can quickly create value for implementing basic SCADA control systems.

 Industrial processes where there are many control factors can also benefit from modern SCADA systems.
 Careful construction of rule-sets can assist system operators with routine management functions.
 An automated system will process data and send commands.
 Systems using human-machine interface (HMI) software lets you focus on making decisions based on real-time data.